coveooss/SIGIR-ecom-data-challenge/README.md

 session_id_hash | string | Hashed identifier of the shopping session.
 A session groups together events that are at most 30 minutes apart: if the same user comes back to the target website after 31 minutes from the last interaction, a new session identifier is assigned. server_timestamp_epoch_ms | int | Epoch time, in milliseconds.
-As a further anonymization technique, the timestamp has been shifted by an unspecified amount of weeks, keeping intact the intra-week patterns. query_vector | vector | A dense representation of the search query, obtained through standard pre-trained modeling and dimensionality reduction techniques. product_skus_hash | string | Hashed identifiers of the products in the search response. clicked_skus_hash | string | Hashed identifiers of the products clicked after issuing the search query.
+As a further anonymization technique, the timestamp has been shifted by an unspecified amount of weeks, keeping intact the intra-week patterns. query_vector | vector | A dense representation of the search query, obtained through standard pre-trained modeling and dimensionality reduction techniques. product_skus_hash | list | Hashed identifiers of the products in the search response. clicked_skus_hash | list | Hashed identifiers of the products clicked after issuing the search query.

 ##### Catalog Metadata